sharanraj16/ultimateRPS/README.md

 - **Timer**: Manages the countdown for each round and updates the display.
 - **Game End and Restart**: Manages end-of-game scenarios and resets scores for a new game.
 - **Modal Management**: Controls the display of the rules modal and handles clicks outside the modal to close it.
-- **Theme Selection**: Allows players to change the theme dynamically.
 - **Mute Button**: Toggles sound effects and background music.

 ### JavaScript Techniques Used